cfm25/Geog489/README.md

 # Geog489
 Advanced Python Exercises

+This repository is for storing code written in fullfillment of requirements for the Penn State GIS course, GEOG 489, Advanced Python Programming for GIS.

 Source code: scripttool.py, scripttool_.py, multicode.py, multicode_.py, mapping.py

 The "scripttool.py" script demonstrates multiprocessing.
 It calls the multicode script which clips a single target